 Have you ever used the services of bondsman for yourself, a family member or friend?
 If so, leave a comment below and tell your story, and let us know how it worked out.

 - Time Served

 - Be Released on a Pre-Trial Release Program

 - Own Recognizance

 The jail intake procedure includes each of these steps:

 - They’ll put you in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- You will have to answer a bunch of questions, such as what is your legal name, street address, date of birth and an emergency contact.
+- You will have to answer a bunch of questions, such as what your legal name is, street address, date of birth and an emergency contact.

 - You will also be asked about your medical and mental history.

 - You will be given an inmate ID number.

 - All of your personal property will be taken from you and stored until you get released from jail.